kodemore/chili/README.md

 extracts its members to a dictionary, so the returned data can be stored as json object orn easily serialised to any other format.

-> Please note `Chili` is not a data validation library, even thou `Chili` performs some validation and casting
+> Please note `Chili` is not a data validation library, although `Chili` performs some validation and casting
-> behind the scenes but only to ensure type and behaviour consistency.
+> behind the scenes it does it only to ensure type consistency.